AMC to offer 15-cent tickets on first day of reopening

 AMC confirmed that Disney’s much-delayed “New Mutants” will debut in theaters Aug.
 28, with Christopher Nolan’s “Tenet” to follow Sept.
 3. Warner Bros. is planning to release “Tenet” a week earlier internationally, including in Canada.
 A handful of smaller new releases are also planned for late August, including “Unhinged,” a thriller from Solstice Studios with Russell Crowe; and Armando Iannucci’s “Personal History of David Copperfield,” from Disney’s Fox Searchlight.

-AMC said Thursday is expects about two thirds of its theaters will be open in time for "Tenet."
+AMC said Thursday it expects about two-thirds of its theaters will be open in time for “Tenet.”
 Several states, including California and New York, are yet to allow movie theaters to reopen.

 Copyright 2020 The Associated Press.
 All rights reserved.